 The seeds in the tumor will give off small amounts of radiation.
 The radiation will get weaker and weaker the further it gets from your body.

-- You won’t make something radioactive by touching it.
+- You will not make something radioactive by touching it.

-- The radiation won’t disturb pacemakers, automatic implantable cardioverter-defibrillators (AICDs), or microwave ovens.
+- The radiation will not disturb pacemakers, automatic implantable cardioverter-defibrillators (AICDs), or microwave ovens.

-- The radiation won’t get into your blood, urine (pee), or other body fluids.
+- The radiation will not get into your blood, urine (pee), or other body fluids.

-- You don’t have to do anything special with linens, clothing, dishes, or in the bathroom.
+- You do not have to do anything special with linens, clothing, dishes, or in the bathroom.

 The less time you spend in contact with people, the less radiation they’ll be exposed to.
 The radiation safety officer will give you specific instructions based on the type of seeds you have and the amount of radiation the seeds give off.
 Make sure to follow all the instructions they give you, including holding children on your lap and sleeping with another person in a spoon-shaped position.

-- Don’t sleep with children or pregnant women for 2 weeks after your procedure.
+- Do not sleep with children or pregnant women for 2 weeks after your procedure.